Cross-posted at Jezebel.

 In other words, women are “better clients,” even though they’re a drag because they’re “more fun”!
 Woo hoo!
 If women aren’t good for fun, what are they good for!

-The conversation just goes on from there… the expert here tries so hard to balance the essentialization of women’s nature and the social construction of gender, but she just really fails because she goes back and forth between both and her interviewer keeps cornering her with questions about how frustrating it is to work with women.Lisa Wade is a professor at Occidental College and the co-author of Gender: Ideas, Interactions, Institutions.
-Find her on Twitter, Facebook, and Instagram.
+The conversation just goes on from there… the expert here tries so hard to balance the essentialization of women’s nature and the social construction of gender, but she just really fails because she goes back and forth between both and her interviewer keeps cornering her with questions about how frustrating it is to work with women.Lisa Wade, PhD is a professor at Occidental College.
+She is the author of American Hookup, a book about college sexual culture, and a textbook about gender.
+You can follow her on Twitter, Facebook, and Instagram.